Gibtnix/Apex-Macros/README.md

 # GENERAL

-The Apex-Macros is a minimalistic tool to enable (or disable) the additonal macro keys of the SteelSeries Apex keyboard family.
+Apex-Macros is a minimalistic tool to enable (or disable) the additonal macro keys of the SteelSeries Apex keyboard family.
 There is no further configuration option available, e.g. color configurations or polling frequencies cannot be changed.
 Actually there exist respective Linux tools, for instance this one: https://github.com/tuxmark5/ApexCtl